4n4gh4/CTF-Writeups/README.md

 # CTF Writeups
 CTF Writeups for all the CTF's I've participated in so far.
-The list include:
+The list includes:
 1. PicoCTF
 2. LA CTF 2025
 3. Thiran CTF 2025